phraust1612/ProjectDeepLearning/README.txt

 # ProjectDeepLearning

 This Project is made of C++.
-And the purpose is to learn how deep learning mechanism works.
+And the purpose is to study how deep learning mechanism works.
-Currently, it is based on MLP, using SVM loss function, and optimizes via momentum update.
+Currently, it is based on CNN, using SVM for loss function, and optimizes by momentum update.
-It doesn't support cuda yet.
+It doesn't support cuda yet,
-Next goal is to add convolutional layers and cuda supporting.
+but it's able to run in multi-thread via CPU.

-==How to Use==
+======How to Use======

 0. Call "PDL.exe (saved file name)" in console to load previous file or call "PDL.exe" in console to start newly.